 As you explore different SERPs, take note of the organic and direct competitors that continually pop up.
 These are the websites that you’ll want to do a deep dive into so you can plan to not only beat them on one SERP but across multiple keywords and topic clusters.

-The other way to find your competitors is with an SEO competitor tool.
 Input your web domain (or one of your top competitors if your website is new), and the algorithm will find the websites that are competing with you for keywords.

 With this graph, you can easily see who your competitors are and how you stack up against each other in terms of overall keyword numbers.
 The advantage to this method is that, for larger websites, it can be difficult to fully grasp their keyword strength solely by poking around random SERPs.